In this article – we will cover briefly what happened, causes, and learning.

 Well, from a managerial perspective, both these statements sound similar – to know whether to use the device or not in a larger system.
 But from an engineering perspective, the statements are not only completely different on how it can be proven but has completely different ramifications too.

 A device may fail to work in 1 out of 100 chances, and a sound engineer will know that.
-But, the problem is when asked from a management team to prove that it will fail, the scenario becomes utterly miserable to be executed
+But, the problem is when asked by a management team to prove that it will fail, the scenario becomes utterly miserable to be executed

 Well, this was the scenario with Space Shuttle Challenger Disaster.
 The engineering team had warned the management of the impact of cold weather on the O-ring and had recommended not to launch.
 But . . .